 - Residence regulations and

-- First basics of the right of residence
+- Basic principles of the right of residence for opportunities

-The tolerated stay for training is a special type of tolerated stay that requires the completion of at least two years of training.
-As the subject area is extensive, the module "Ausbildungsduldung" contains the following content in addition to a general introduction:
+Tolerated stay for educational purposes is a special type of tolerated stay that requires the completion of at least two years of education.
+As this is a broad topic, the module "Tolerated stay for educational purposes" contains the following content in addition to a general introduction:

 - Period of validity and transitions